Sanctions and Asset-Freezing

 (3) Where

-the Minister requires under Article 33 a designated person, or a person
+the Minister requires under Article 33 a person described in

 (a) take